Find an in-network professional from over 1,000 insurance plans

 Understanding medication in psychotherapy

 Do all mental health conditions require medications?
-A combination of medications and psychotherapy has constantly been shown to assist people with emotional or psychological problems.
+A combination of drugs and psychotherapy has constantly been shown to assist people with emotional or psychological problems.
 However, not all situations require the use of medicines.
 For example, suppose you feel stuck with making a life-changing decision, such as selecting a master's degree or a career field.
 In that case, your therapist may use talk therapy to help you identify your needs and interests.
 However, people with certain psychological conditions like major depressive disorder, bipolar disorder, or phobias require medication.

 Different kinds of issues will respond to varying types of treatments.
 Therefore, choosing the proper treatment for yourself can be overwhelming.
 Your choice of therapy is typically based on the best scientific evidence, and your therapist will assist you in making the best decision.
-Moreover, research suggests that medications do not always work.
-For instance, a study found that people with severe depression found it helpful to take antidepressants; however, medications did not work for mild to moderate depression.

 Further, medications might help control symptoms manifest in the body, like dizziness, palpitations, or headaches.
 But once you stop taking them, your psychological difficulties may often come back.
 Hence, psychotherapists typically use a combination of both medicines and therapy if you experience severe problems.

-How to personalize your treatment?
+How do you personalize your treatment?

 You may have to remember a few crucial points to personalize your treatment.
-In addition to therapy and medications, healthy lifestyle improvements can support your recovery.
+In addition to therapy and medications, healthy lifestyle improvements can support recovery.
 For example, regular exercise, good nutrition, and enough sleep will improve your overall wellness.

 • Everyone has a different reaction and response to the same treatment.
 Therefore, if one treatment does not work for you, you can discuss it with your psychotherapist to add a few other elements to your therapy.